 What constitutes a grievance?

-A grievance is a complaint based on circumstances or action that the person wants to protest because s/he believes DHHS failed to follow child welfare statutes, regulation or procedures.
+A grievance is a complaint based on circumstances or action that the person wants to protest because he or she believes DHHS failed to follow child welfare statutes, regulation or procedures.

-Initial Process: Prior to filing a grievance, parents, children and stakeholders are encouraged to resolve their concern by informal discussions with the assigned CFS Specialist, the CFS Specialist's Supervisor, the CFS Administrator and/or the Service Area Administrator.
+Initial Process: Prior to filing a grievance, youth, parent or legal custodian are encouraged to resolve their concern with the assigned CFS Specialist, the CFS Specialist's Supervisor, the CFS Administrator and/or the Service Area Administrator.